 Valuation for solvency purposes

-The following information shall be disclosed by insurance and reinsurance undertakings regarding the valuation of their assets for solvency purposes:
+1. The following information shall be disclosed by insurance and reinsurance undertakings regarding the valuation of their assets for solvency purposes:

 separately for each material class of assets, the value of the assets, as well as a description of the bases, methods and main assumptions used for valuation for solvency purposes;

 separately for each material class of assets, a quantitative and qualitative explanation of any material differences between the bases, methods and main assumptions used by the undertaking for the valuation for solvency purposes and those used for their valuation in financial statements.

-The following information shall be disclosed by insurance and reinsurance undertakings regarding the valuation of their technical provisions for solvency purposes:
+2. The following information shall be disclosed by insurance and reinsurance undertakings regarding the valuation of their technical provisions for solvency purposes:

 separately for each material line of business the value of technical provisions, including the amount of the best estimate and the risk margin, as well as a description of the bases, methods and main assumptions used for their valuation for solvency purposes;

-a description of the level of uncertainty associated with the amount of technical provisions;
+a description of the level of uncertainty associated with the value of technical provisions;

-separately for each material line of business, a quantitative and qualitative explanation of any material differences between the bases, methods and main assumptions used by the undertaking for the valuation for solvency purposes and those used for their valuation in financial statements;
+separately for each material line of business, a quantitative and qualitative explanation of any material differences between the bases, methods and main assumptions used by the undertaking for the valuation for solvency purposes and those used for their valuation in financial statements;;

+where the matching adjustment referred to in Article 77b of Directive 2009/138/EC is applied, a description of the matching adjustment and of the portfolio of obligations and assigned assets to which the matching adjustment is applied, as well as a quantification of the impact of a change to zero of the matching adjustment on the undertaking’s financial position;

+a statement on whether the volatility adjustment referred to in Article 77d of Directive 2009/138/EC is used by the undertaking and quantification of the impact of a change to zero of the volatility adjustment on the undertaking’s financial position;

-where applicable, information on whether the insurance or reinsurance undertaking is using the transitional provisions on the risk-free interest rate term structure referred to in Article IR8 and the quantitative impact on the valuation of technical provisions where those transitional provisions are used;
+a statement on whether the transitional risk-free interest rate-term structure referred to Article 308c of Directive 2009/138/EC is applied and a quantification of the impact of not applying the transitional measure on the undertaking's financial position.

+a statement on whether the transitional deduction referred to Article 308d of Directive 2009/138/EC is applied and a quantification of the impact of not applying the deduction measure on the undertaking's financial position.

 a description of the following:

 the recoverables from reinsurance contracts and special purpose vehicles,

-any material changes in the relevant assumptions made in the calculation of technical provisions compared to the previous reporting period,
+(ii) any material changes in the relevant assumptions made in the calculation of technical provisions compared to the previous reporting period.

-where applicable, the counter-cyclical premiums applied in the calculation of technical provisions,

-where applicable, the matching premiums applied in the calculation of technical provisions.

-The following information shall be disclosed by insurance and reinsurance undertakings regarding the valuation of their other liabilities for solvency purposes:
+3. The following information shall be disclosed by insurance and reinsurance undertakings regarding the valuation of their other liabilities for solvency purposes:

 separately for each material class of other liabilities the value of other liabilities as well as a description of the bases, methods and main assumptions used for their valuation for solvency purposes;

 separately for each material class of other liabilities, a quantitative and qualitative explanation of any material differences with the valuation bases, methods and main assumptions used by the undertaking for the valuation for solvency purposes and those used for their valuation in financial statements.

-Insurance and reinsurance undertakings shall include information on the areas set out in Article 254 (1) [x2 IM3] in complying with their disclosure requirements as laid down in paragraphs 1 and 3 of this Article.
+4. Insurance and reinsurance undertakings shall include information on the areas set out in Article 254 (1) [x2 IM3] in complying with their disclosure requirements as laid down in paragraphs 1 and 3 of this Article.

-Insurance and reinsurance undertakings shall disclose in a separate section any other material information regarding the valuation of assets and liabilities for solvency purposes.
+5. Insurance and reinsurance undertakings shall disclose in a separate section any other material information regarding the valuation of assets and liabilities for solvency purposes.